lhofer/CS50_Rails_Seminar/todo_list_with_mvc/README.md

 ####Step 3: and now we want to show something again, back to views

-   Creates and edits app/views/items/show.html.erb
+   Edits to app/views/items/show.html.erb (creates this file here as well)

 1. we'll need to make some html to display our item

 ####Step 4: show all

    Edits to app/controllers/items_controller.rb
-   Creates and Edits app/views/items/views/index.html.erb
+   Edits to app/views/items/views/index.html.erb (creates this file here as well)

-1. controller: add an "index" method to our items_controller show all of our new changes
+1. controller: add an "index" method to our items_controller show all of the todo list items currently in the database

 2. views: add an app/views/items/index.html.erb page with the html to display all of our current items